telerik/blazor-docs/components/editor/overview.md

 @[template](/_contentTemplates/editor/general.md#content-size-signalr)

+## Resizing

+The Editor allows you to resize:

+#### Tables

+Tables, their columns, and rows in the content area of Editor are resizable.
+To grab the resize handles, hover on the column or row borders.

+#### Images

+Images in the content area of the Editor are resizable.
+To grab the resize handles, hover on the borders of the image.

 ## Methods

 The editor [reference](#component-reference) exposes the `ExecuteAsync` method which lets you call programmatically the tools and commands of the editor (such as the Bold too, or a Back Color tool, or inserting HTML).